Dan Harkless' Software

 Written for use with LEAF

-(specifically Bering) and is the main component of nsupdate.lrp, but should also work on normal Linux
+(specifically Bering) and is the main component of nsupdate.lrp , but should also work on normal Linux

 installations (particularly Debian) with little or no modification. |

-| watch_whois_record |
+watch_whois_record |

 |

-Called as a cron job, periodically checks to see if a given domain
+Called as a cron job, periodically checks to see if a given

-particular string in its WHOIS record. |
+a particular string in its WHOIS record. |

-| csh-mode.el |
+csh-mode.el |

 |